-- 16. Details of the fees and charges you will have to pay the University are set out in your Offer. - 17.
-Recognised Student fees and charges will usually increase annually. - 18.
+- 17. Details of the fees and charges you will have to pay the University are set out in your Offer. - 18.
+Recognised Student fees and charges will usually increase annually. - 19.
 In deciding the annual level of increase, the University will take into account a range of factors, including rises in the costs of supporting Recognised Students, and changes in Government funding.
 The increase will not exceed 6% each year, or the Consumer Price Index (CPI) if higher.
-The fees that you will need to pay in any one academic year will usually be published before the first application deadline for Recognised Student status.
-Normally this will be during September of the previous year. - 19.
-You must usually pay your University fees in full for the term no later than 14 days after the start of term. - 20.
-Failure to pay fees and charges when due may lead to sanctions, including suspension or termination of Recognised Student Status.
+The fees that you will need to pay in any one academic year will usually be published before the first application deadline for

+Recognised Student status.
+Normally this will be during September of the previous year.

+- 20. You must usually pay your University fees in full for the term no later than 14 days after the start of term. - 21.
+Failure to pay fees and charges when due may lead to sanctions, including suspension or termination of Recognised Student Status. - 22.
+Further guidance on fee payment liability and on the limited circumstances where refunds may become payable is on the Payments and Refunds FAQs webpage.